-Cooper River is a 8 mile moderately trafficked point-to-point trail located near Ronald, WA that features a river and is rated as moderate.
+Cooper River Trail is a 6 mile moderately trafficked out and back trail located near Ronald, Washington that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash